1cbyc/leetcode/readme.md

 ## i will just add my leetcode problems and solutions here

-i think i might be doing it well. i still rank 400k now!
+i think i might be doing it well. i still rank 400k now! i am not sure why it's not 300k yet.

 Well, how else can i show algorithimic strength without doing this?